Pugazhenthi-hub/HALF_ADDER_SUBTRACTOR/README.md

   assign Bo = ~a & b;
 endmodule

-Developed by: PRIYANGHA G
+Developed by: Pugazhenthi S
-RegisterNumber: 212223040157
+RegisterNumber: 212224240120
 ```